puremana/personal-blog/source/_posts/What-I-Learned-From-2-Years-at-a-Digital-Agency.md

 In both of these cases the designer wastes time.
 Either through communicating exactly what they want or by merging.
 For a large project, I don't see this as an issue, but like I said these are relatively small software projects and this issue is going to crop up time and time again.

 Here is a faster solution.
-Use FTP.
+Use SFTP.
 Configure your IDE to not overwrite if the server file date modified is after your date modified.
 Save frequently.
 If you get a warning to overwrite, either merge or copy and paste your code into the new file.
 Back up your servers daily.

+You may also want to look into centralized version controls such as [Subversion](https://subversion.apache.org/) where the repository is on a central server on not on the worker's separate computers.

 This is not all to say that Git isn't useful.
 I just think in this specific use case, the cons of using Git (specifically the time cost) outweigh the pros.
-If you do not require multiple people to edit the same file simultaneously for rapid development I would highly recommend using a versional control software.
+If you do not require multiple people to edit the same file simultaneously for rapid development I see no issue in using decentralized version control such as Git.

 ### Technologies Galore